 Learning and teaching

-You’ll experience a wide range of teaching methods including lectures, tutorials and practicals.
-Your first and second years will focus on these three teaching methods, building your skills, understanding and knowledge in preparation for your final year research project, which will see you take on independent research and learning with the guidance of leading experts.
+There will be plenty of opportunities to work with fellow students in team-work problem solving exercises with input and feedback from academic staff.
+Your first and second year will focus on building your skills, understanding and knowledge.
+This will be initially fully facilitated, moving to a more independent approach across the first two years, in preparation for your final year where both the research project and topics, will see you take on independent research and learning, with the guidance and mentoring of leading experts.

 We use a variety of assessment methods to help you develop a broad range of skills.
 These include practical work, data handling and problem-solving exercises, multiple-choice tests, group work, online and face-to-face discussion groups, computer-based simulations, essays, posters and oral presentations.